Skellz64/Old-MC-Coordinates/README.md

 # Downloads

-Due to various unforseen circumstances in older versions, I haven't modded every version from inf-20100227 to a1.1.2_01.
+Due to various unforseen circumstances in older versions, I haven't modded every version (yet) from inf-20100227 to a1.1.2_01.
 I managed to mod 39 versions in this range, addressing for the more notable releases.
 Hopefully you can find the version you're looking for.

 [Coordinates_v1.0 Version Folder](https://github.com/Skellz64/Old-MC-Coordinates/tree/main/Coordinates_v1.0)